faisal5278/DFT_analyzer/README.md

 - Automated reporting and dashboarding

-- Visualization of key DFT metrics in a single interface "# DFT_analyzer"
+- Visualization of key DFT metrics in a single interface